LitMc/steam-shot-organizer/README.md

 ### Create shortcuts and retrieve game information
 ```
-> .\create-shortcuts.ps1
+.\create-shortcuts.ps1
 ```

 ### Convert images to icon (\*.ico) files
 ```
-> .\convert-to-icons.ps1
+.\convert-to-icons.ps1
 ```

 ### Set icons to the shortcuts
 ```
-> .\set-icons.ps1
+.\set-icons.ps1
 ```
 > [!CAUTION]
-> This script modifies system files like `desktop.ini` to customize icons of Steam screenshots folders.
+> `set-icons.ps1` modifies system files like `desktop.ini` to customize icons of Steam screenshots folders.
 > If you have already modified `desktop.ini` of these folders, they are all overwritten by running `set-icons.ps1`.

 ### Configuration
 You can define game titles and images for shortcuts in `config.yaml`.
-By default, the game name and image are taken from the Steam Web API or the local Steam library cache, If any of these are defined in `config.yaml`, they will take precedence.
+By default, they are taken from the Steam Web API or the local Steam library cache, If any of these are defined in `config.yaml`, the ones in `config.yaml` will take precedence.

 - You can use `config.yaml` to create shortcuts for
   - non-Steam games